aatikturk/obsws-python/README.md

 ### Errors

+A base error class `OBSSDKError` may be used to catch OBSSDK error types.

-If a request fails an `OBSSDKError` will be raised with a status code.
+If a request returns an error code an `OBSSDKRequestError` will be raised.

 For a full list of status codes refer to [Codes](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md#requeststatus)